Congo police executed 51 in anti-gang operation - Human Rights Watch

 The United Nations Joint Human Rights Office (UNJHRO) in Congo accused the Congolese National Police in October of executing at least nine people in the operation, which ended in February.

-The government rejected that report, accused its authors of trying to destabilise the government and expelled the head of the U.N. office, angering the U.N.
+The government expelled the head of the office, angering the U.N.
 Security Council, which has reported threats against UNJHRO staff.

-In an effort to assuage the international criticism, Muyej convened ambassadors in Kinshasa last Friday and said the government would work with UNJHRO.
+In an effort to reassure international critics, Muyej convened ambassadors in Kinshasa on Friday and said the government would work with UNJHRO.